bolton-robotics/Oskar/README.md

 Uses _ros2con.robot.urdf.xacro_ to incorporate information as well as loading a yaml file for the controllers.
 This also incorporates a mesh file.
 This is probably the most useful of the sections, as ros2_control is how real physical robots will communicate and receive velocity and pose information to actually move in their environments.

-After running ros2con.robot.launch.xml, set the frame to odom and use teleop_twist_keyboard (cmd_vel needs remapping to diff_drive/cmd_vel) to move the robot in RViz.
+After running _ros2con.robot.launch.xml_, set the frame to odom and use teleop_twist_keyboard (cmd_vel needs remapping to diff_drive/cmd_vel) to move the robot in RViz.

 <ins>Section 5 - Gazebo Robot Model</ins>

-Uses _gazebo.robot.urdf.xacro_ to set gazebo parameters, and gazebo.robot.launch.xml to launch both Gazebo and RViz.
+Uses _gazebo.robot.urdf.xacro_ to set gazebo parameters, and _gazebo.robot.launch.xml_ to launch both Gazebo and RViz.
 Note that the Rviz configuarion needs LaserScan (/scan topic) and Image (camera/image_raw) visuals adding.
 The robot can be controlled with either teleop_twist_keyboard (no remapping), or the joystick via joystick.launch.py.
 Both send /cmd_vel messages and this simulation does not use gz_ros2_control.
 Also, sim_time is true in Gazebo.

 <ins>Limitations</ins>